Deenanath Mangeshkar

 Deenanath Mangeshkar (/mr/; 29 December 1900 – 24 April 1942) was an Indian actor, Natya Sangeet musician and, Hindustani classical vocalist who was active in Marathi theatre.
 He is the father of well-known singers Lata Mangeshkar, Asha Bhosle, Meena Khadikar and Usha Mangeshkar as well as composer Hridaynath Mangeshkar.

 Background

-Deenanath Mangeshkar was born in Mangeshi, Goa on 29 December 1900.
-His father, Ganesh Bhatt Bhikoba (Bhikambhatt) Navathe Hardikar (Abhisheki) was a married Karhade Brahmin who served as priest at the famous Mangeshi Temple in Goa.
-His mother Yesubai Rane was his father's mistress belonging to the Devadasi community of Goa, which is now known as Gomantak Maratha Samaj.
+Deenanath Mangeshkar was born in Mangueshi, Goa on 29 December 1900.
+His father, Ganesh Bhatt Navathe, called Bhikoba or Bhikambhatt, was a Karhade Brahmin who served as priest at the famous Mangeshi Temple in Goa.
+The family had two more surnames associated with it - Hardikar and Abhisheki.
+Dinanath's mother Yesubai Rane was his father's mistress belonging to the Devadasi community of Goa, which is now known as Gomantak Maratha Samaj.
 In his teens, he adopted the surname "Mangeshkar," which means "of Mangesh."
 Mangesh is also the name of the deity worshipped in the Mangeshi Temple.

 As a Devadasi, Yesubai was a reputed musician.
 Deenanath's father's surname was Hardikar, whose family performed the Abhishekam (ritual bathing) of the lingam of Shiva at Mangueshi Temple, thus they were known as Abhishekis.
-The father of the Indian vocalist Jitendra Abhisheki was Deenanath's paternal half-brother.
+Deenanath's paternal half-brother, named Balwant Nawathe, was the father of the Indian vocalist Jitendra Abhisheki.